OpenTOSCA/opentosca-vintner/docs/docs/development.md

 yarn lint:fix
 ```

-## Codestyle
+## Code Style

 [Prettier](https://prettier.io){target=_blank} is used to format code.
-To prettify typescript, run the following command
+To check the code style, run the following command

 ```
 yarn style:check
 ```

-To fix pretty problems, run the following command
+To fix code style problems, run the following command

 ```
 yarn style:fix